nfo94/ddd-with-go/chapter2/readme.md

 > To call a method on a remote server, firstly, we must define our message protobuf.
 > Protobufs are typically defined in a .proto file, and they are language-agnostic

+> Sometimes called an adapter layer, an anti-corruption layer can be used to translate
+> models from different systems